 Euonymus is just as frost hardy as ivy and will thrive in urban climates with dust exhaust fumes, etc..
-Wintercreeper likes sunny to semi-shaded positions.
-Any type of soil, even calcareous soil can be used, but it shouldn't be too compacted or dry.
+Wintercreeper likes sunny to semi-shaded locations.
+Any type of soil, even calcareous soil can be used, but it shouldn't be too compact or dry.
 Enough moisture is necessary until late in autumn, and even in winter they need some watering.
-The distance between two plants should be 1 - 2 metres.
+Distance between two plants: 1 - 2 metres.

 Euonymus fortunei is a species of evergreen shrub that can climb (via rootlets) as a vine if provided with support-- on walls, facades, or other supports.
 It can also be trained by pruning it and binding to a trellis.
 The leaves are long, thick, and frost hardy.
 Wintercreeper will seldom grow higher than 5 metres but can grow up to 20 m.
 It may grow into cracks or develop annoying stolos/runners.
 Depending on the cultivar, it will bear flowers and ornamental berries, much appreciated by birds.
 Pruning the long shoots ('spindles') in spring will promote branching.